 Faculty of Medicine, Turkestan State University

-In the following 1921-1924 gg.
-And 1924-1926.
-The faculty was headed by Professor KG Khrushchev and Professor MI Slonim.
-In these years, the material and technical base has improved, and the quality of clinical studies has improved significantly.
-In order to improve the quality and effectiveness of education and scientific and pedagogical content, a new pedagogical composition was proposed: professor NI Ragoza (internal and infectious diseases), AN Murzin (eye disease), ISMilman (dermatovenerology), NI Osinovsky (children’s disease), SA Molchanov (radiological), GN Terekhov (pathological anatomy), GI Ilyin (surgical surgery), SE Zimmerman (normal anatomy), M Astrov (Faculty Surgery), DA Vvedensky (urology).
-In 1922, 27 students graduated from the Medical Faculty.
+Between (1921-1924) and (1924-1926), Professor KG Khrushchev and Professor MI Slonim were heads of the faculty of Medicine.
+During these years, the technical base and quality of clinical studies improved significantly.
+A new pedagogical composition was thus proposed and included the following: Professor NI Ragoza (internal and infectious diseases), AN Murzin (eye disease), ISMilman (dermatovenerology), NI Osinovsky (children’s disease), SA Molchanov (radiological), GN Terekhov (pathological anatomy), GI Ilyin (surgical surgery), SE Zimmerman (normal anatomy), M Astrov (Faculty Surgery), DA Vvedensky (urology).

 Tashkent State Medical Institute

 In 1931, the medical faculty was renamed into a medical institute.
-In 1931, the first director was GP Fedorov, who was now dean of the medical faculty, and at the end of this year was appointed director of the Institute HU Umarov.
+At the time, GP Fedorov, the dean of the medical faculty was named the first director of the institute.
+However, by the end of the year, HU Umarov was appointed as the new director.

-In 1938, MU Mirsagatov was appointed rector of the Institute.
-During this period, the leadership of the Republican Institute finances a number of new clinics (experimental construction, infectious diseases, oncology, prosthetics, orthopedics).
+In 1938, MU Mirsagatov was appointed as the new director of the Institute.
+During this period, a number of new clinics were financed to include: experimental construction, infectious diseases, oncology, prosthetics, and orthopedics.

-During the Second World War (1941-1945), more than 10 evacuation hospitals and some professors were opened at the institute: DA Vvedensky, LD Vasilenko, AM Geller, BA Stekolnikov and others went to the front.
+During the Second World War (1941-1945), more than 10 evacuation hospitals opened up at the institute.
+A number of faculty professors including; DA Vvedensky, LD Vasilenko, AM Geller, BA Stekolnikov, and others joined the frontlines of the war.

-Since 1962, students from Asia, Africa and Latin America have started to study at the Institute.
+Since 1962, students from Asia, Africa and Latin America were welcomed to study at the Institute.

 In 1960-1967, the evening department of the medical faculty was opened.
 In 1961, the institute had 4,000 students, of whom 2,395 were indigenous women.

 In September 1965, the academician K.A.
-Zufarov was appointed the rector of the Institute.
+Zufarov was appointed director of the Institute.

-In 1971, in connection with the appointment of Academician K. A. Zufarov as Director of the Central Asian Medical Research Institute, Academician U.A.
-Aripov was appointed Rector, who was in charge until 1984.
+In 1971, in connection to the appointment of K. A. Zufarov as Director of the Central Asian Medical Research Institute, Academician U.A.
+Aripov was appointed new director and in position until 1984.